Manchester builds on pharmacogenomics success with nation’s only online PGx master’s degree

 Tuition for online PGx students will be comparable to the traditional program, about $32,000, plus $2,800 a year in program fees.
 In the two-year program, those costs will be spread out over two years.
 For more details, go to: www.manchester.edu/pgx.

 "I’d like to thank Diane Calinski, assistant professor of pharmaceutical sciences, who is leading the development of the online program.
-Thank you also to Dave Kisor, chair of pharmaceutical sciences and director of the PGx program, and Raylene Rospond, vice president and dean of the College of Pharmacy, Natural and Health Sciences.," McFadden said.
+Thank you also to Dave Kisor, chair of pharmaceutical sciences and director of the PGx program, and Raylene Rospond, Vice President for Academic Affairs.," McFadden said.

 About Manchester University: